 Thomas F. Nickel arrived at San Diego on 18 December 1945 and was decommissioned on 31 May 1946.
 However, in June, she was assigned to the 12th Naval District as a training ship.
 On 31 October, she arrived under tow at San Francisco and was subsequently moved to Sacramento for use as a naval reserve armory.

 The destroyer escort was reactivated on 8 July 1948 and placed in service as a naval reserve training ship.
 She made weekend and two-week cruises to Mexico, Canada, Alaska, Pearl Harbor, and Pacific coast ports.
 After the ship was recommissioned on 22 September 1950, she continued the same duty.
 She operated out of San Francisco until December 1951 when she moved to San Diego.

 On 25 November 1957, Thomas F. Nickel was assigned to the Pacific Reserve Fleet.
-She was decommissioned on 26 February 1958 and berthed at San Diego until she was struck from the Navy list on 1 December 1972.
+She was decommissioned on 26 February 1958 and berthed at San Diego until she was stricken from the Naval Vessel Register on 1 December 1972.
 Her hulk was sold for scrap at San Jose, Calif., to the Levin Metals Co. on 9 June 1973.

-Thomas F. Nickel received one battle star for World War II service.
+Thomas F. Nickel received one battle star for her World War II service.